jik-SAN/LaraBlog/README.md

 </details>

 In the blog part of website logged in user can create, edit and delete their posts.
+An email is send to user when a new post is created.
 <details>
 <summary>Blog</summary>
 <picture>